dongshengzhao/dongshengzhao.github.io/_posts/2015-04-23-logistic-softmax-regression.md

 > Where **W** is a matrix of shape $$[K, D+1]$$, $$x^{(i)}$$ is vector of shape $$[D+1, 1]$$, and $$f(x^{(i)}, W)$$ is a vector of shape $$[K, 1]$$ indicating the different scores of every class for the $$i^{th}$$ sample.
 >
 > #### Find the loss function
 > Similar to logistic regression classifier, we need to normalize the scores from 0 to 1.
-However we should not use a linear normalization as discussed in the logistic regression because the bigger the score of one class is, the more chance the sample belong to this category.
+However we should not use a linear normalization as discussed in the logistic regression because the bigger the score of one class is, the more chance the sample belongs to this category.
 What's more, the chance is similar high when the scores are very large (see the plot of logistic function above).
-> Similar to logistic function, people use exponent function (non-linear) to preprocess the scores and then compute the percentage of each score in the sum of all the scores.
+> Similar to logistic function, people use exponential function (non-linear) to preprocess the scores and then compute the percentage of each score in the sum of all the scores.
 What's more, the percentages can be interpreted as the probability of each class for one sample.
 Here is formula for the $$i^{th}$$ sample:
 >
 > $$h(x^{(i)}) = \frac{e^{w_{y_j}^Tx^{(i)}}} {\sum_{j = 1}^k e^{w_j^Tx^{(i)}}} $$
 >